hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 	done
 ```

-The text that is **red, are parts of the loop structure that remain constant**.
+The text that is **bolded, are parts of the loop structure that remain constant**.
 That is, for every loop your create you will need to have the words: `for`, `in`, `do` and `done`. *This syntax/structure is virtually set in stone.* The text that goes in between those words will change depending on what it is you want your loop to do.

 ### How do loops work?